KamuJeong/ModelFramework/README.md

 Under the cover, the framework
 1. Instantiates a provider of a type which corresponds to "hello" scheme.
-2. Sets the provider's URI with "hello://here/" and open it.
+2. Sets the provider's URI with "hello://here/" and opens it.
 3. Asks the provider to create a HelloModel whose URI is "hello://here/?greeting".
 4. Puts the model into Inventory and load its contents.

 If you request same model next time, then you will get same object from Inventory directly.

 ## Encapsulation of providers